zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

 You have a project for your App Engine application that serves a development environment.
 The required testing has succeeded and you want to create a new project to serve as your production environment.
 What should you do?

 - ***A. Use gcloud to create the new project, and then deploy your application to the new project.
-Most Voted***
 - B. Use gcloud to create the new project and to copy the deployed application to the new project.
 - C. Create a Deployment Manager configuration file that copies the current App Engine deployment into a new project.
 - D. Deploy your application again using gcloud and specify the project parameter with the new project name to create the new project.